ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-rom the heart
-like songs of birds, Yet whose utterance
+ngs of birds, Yet whose utterance
 prudence girds.
 Beautiful hands are
 those that do Work that is earnest,
 brave, and true, Moment by moment the